+(ii) the trainee has graduated within the past 12 months from a postsecondary training or academic program at a New Mexico institution of higher education; the trainee is a U.S. veteran.
+High-wage positions filled by trainees (iii)

-(iii) the trainee is a U.S. veteran.
-High-wage positions filled by trainees who do not meet the one-year residency requirement are not eligible for additional wage reimbursement above the standard rate.
+who do not meet the one-year residency requirement are not eligible for additional wage reimbursement above the standard rate.

-F. Reimbursement for custom classroom training: Payment for custom classroom training services provided by public post-secondary educational institutions is restricted to instructional costs.
-The rate of reimbursement to the institution is at a maximum of \$6,000 per trainee.
+[E.] F. Reimbursement for custom classroom training: Payment for custom classroom training services provided by public post-secondary educational institutions is restricted to instructional costs.
+The rate of reimbursement to the institution is at a maximum of [335 per hour per trainee with a cap] of [1,000] 6,000 per trainee.
 Instructional costs for classroom training conducted by an educational institution may include course development, instructional salaries, relevant supplies and materials, expendable tools, accounting services, and other costs associated with conducting the training program.
 No training equipment may be purchased or rented using JTIP funds.

-[5.5.50.10 NMAC - Rp, 5.5.50.10 NMAC, 6/26/2018; A, 1/1/2020; A, 7/14/2020; A, 7/7/2021; A, 7/12/2022; A, 6/27/2023, A 7/16/2024]
+[5.5.50.10 NMAC - Rp, 5.5.50.10 NMAC, 6/26/2018; A, 1/1/2020; A, 7/14/2020; A, 7/7/2021; A, 7/12/2022; A, 06/27/2023]